Best Card Games Online

 Bridge is much harder to learn and requires real skill, plus there are many conventions about how to play with a partner that needs to be mastered.
 In contrast, Hearts is very easy to learn, plays quickly have an addictive quality about it, and yet gives room for meaningful decisions and skillful card-play.

 Background: Many trick-taking games use a trump suit, and Euchre is a good example.
 While the game of Hearts doesn’t involve trump suit, in Euchre a particular suit is designated as “trump” each hand, which means that cards of that suit automatically beat cards of any other suit.

 Euchre also increases the level of difficulty from Hearts because you need to play with a partner, and you earn points together.
 The enormous popularity of this partnership game in North America goes back to the 19th century, and this social game is especially popular in parts of Canada and the USA.

 How it works: Just 24 cards are used for Euchre, with the Jacks serving as powerful “bowers”, and they are the most powerful cards in the game.
 Everyone starts with a five-card hand, and the trump is determined by a turned-up card.
 The aim of the game is that one partner is trying to win the most tricks.
 You accumulate points over multiple hands, trying to be the first partnership to get a fixed number of points that is your target.
-If needed, you can see more euchre tips and tricks written by one of our players.
+If needed, you can learn more about the game.

 Why it is fun: The partnership play of Euchre gives it a very different feel from Hearts, and that is a big part of its appeal.
 Given the relatively small amount of cards in play, fortunes can change quickly from hand to hand, and you always feel that you’re in with a chance, especially if you get the right cards.